 The Conservation Unit is housed in the Florence G. Wallace Conservation Lab in the Main Library and the Conservation Lab Annex in Giltner Hall.
-While much of the Lab's focus is on the circulating collections, it is equipped to handle more complex treatments from Special Collections and other departments with old and rare or unusual volumes, as well as flat items such as maps and posters.
+While much of the Lab's focus is on the circulating collections, it is equipped to handle more complex treatments from Stephen O. Murray and Keelung Hong Special Collections and other departments with old and rare or unusual volumes, as well as flat items such as maps and posters.

 Wallace Conservation Lab

-The main conservation lab located in the MSU Libraries, named after Florence G. Wallace, mother of Margaret Moon, who gave the Moon Endowment, our main source of funding for conservation activities.
+The main conservation lab, located in the MSU Libraries is named after Florence G. Wallace, mother of Margaret Moon, who gave the Moon Endowment, our main source of funding for conservation activities.

 Lab Annex at Giltner Hall

 We still maintain conservation facilities and activities in our old lab in Giltner Hall.
-Besides book repair, we use the space for mold remediation and incoming collections triage.
+Besides book repair, we use the space for collection deacidification, mold remediation and incoming materials triage.

 Conservation Referral List